Quantifying repulsiveness of determinantal point processes: Introduction

-Note that $x$ in $g(x)$ is to be interpreted as the difference between two points of $X$.
 Since $\rho^{(2)}$ is unique up to a set of Lebesgue measure zero (see \cite{daleyvol1}), so is $g$.
-As it is implicitly done in the literature, see \cite{illian:penttinen:stoyan:stoyan:08,stoyan1987stochastic}, we choose the version of $g$ with as few discontinuity points as possible.
-It is commonly accepted, see for example~\cite{stoyan1987stochastic}, that if $g(x)=1$ then there is no interaction between two points separated by $x$, whereas there is attraction if $g(x)>1$ and repulsiveness if $g(x)<1$.

-Following this remark, we introduce below a way to compare the {\it global repulsiveness} of two stationary point processes with the same intensity.
+As it is implicitly done in the literature (see \cite {illianpenttinenstoyanstoyan08,stoyan1987stochastic}), we choose the version of $g$ with as few discontinuity points as possible.
+It is commonly accepted (see, e.g., \cite{stoyan1987stochastic}) that if $g(x)=1$ then there is no interaction between two points separated by $x$, whereas there is attraction if $g(x)>1$ and repulsiveness if $g(x)<1$.
+Therefore, when we below compare the global repulsiveness of two stationary point processes, we assume they share the same intensity.

 \begin{definition} Let $X$ and $Y$ be two stationary point processes with the same intensity $\rho$ and respective pair correlation function $g_X$ and $g_Y$.
 Assuming that both $(1-g_X)$ and $(1-g_Y)$ are integrable, we say that $X$ is globally more repulsive than $Y$ if $\int(1-g_X) \geq \int(1-g_Y)$. \end{definition}